hgerami/DataAnalytics/README.md

 <h2> Pivoting to Data Science: </h2>
 <h3>Background</h3>
-  <p>From time to time I had used Data Analytical methods throughout my work as a Geoscientist,
+  <p>From time to time I had used Data Analytical methods throughout my earlier job as a Geoscientist,
   and I decided to step in this realm in a more rigorous fashion.
 I enrolled myself in my 2nd master program, Data Analytics degree from Georgia Tech, in January 2020.
 I forced myself to learn Python, R, JavaScript/d3, Linear Algebra and Statistics to do well for the whole program.
 I managed to complete the whole